ISDuBA/ISDuBA/docs/developer/forwarding.md

 * The number of recieving systems is small and changes rarely.
 * It is okay for the _source-manager_ role to manage.

+The targets can be setup by a configuration file.
+It has to specify publishers, credentials, and an URL for each target.
+In the client the user interface must offer the user the possibility to select documents and to select targets to forward the documents.

+An open question is if the documents to forward have to fulfill the same criteria of quality as for the downloader.